 2. Include a devotional or an inspirational opener

 Technically as a teacher, you are a leader.
 And leadership in an environment of many choices, where the power to build value lies with individuals, is about devotion and inspiration.
 Inspired students demonstrated 2 important attributes: Dedication and willingness to learn more.
 This makes them deeply accountable, more self-driven and fully responsible.
 Inspired students are also exceptionally productive.

-Read a short uplifting story, poem or quote at the beginning of the class or at end when your students are resting in savasana.
+Read a short uplifting story, poem, or quote at the beginning of the class or at the end when your students are resting in savasana.
 Do this often and most of your students will adopt this technique.
 You can also make copies of the stories or quotes to hand out.

-Hands-on adjustments without a student’s permission, is one of the main triggers of discomfort and apathy in yoga classes.
-Although this is common sense to most people, but time and gain you will see yoga teachers touching students for the sake of deep relaxation or alignment.
-You have nothing to lose, by asking for permission; in fact you stand to gain a lot.
-Also, remember to empower you students.
+Hands-on adjustments without a student’s permission are one of the main triggers of discomfort and apathy in yoga classes.
+Although this is common sense to most people, time and gain you will see yoga teachers touching students for the sake of deep relaxation or alignment.
+You have nothing to lose, by asking for permission; in fact, you stand to gain a lot.
+Also, remember to empower your students.
 Let them know they have the right to say no to your adjustments and touch.
 And the only wrong or right is what feels wrong or right for their bodies.
-If the body is saying no, don’t say yes and don’t force it.
+If the body is saying no, don’t say yes, and don’t force it.

 As a teacher, it’s only human to want to praise students who get it right.
 But then it is also important to think about what type of message this might be sending to other students.
 This doesn’t necessarily mean that you do away with praises, but consider giving shouts uniformly to deep breaths, good efforts as well as improvements.